grange85/ahfow-www/_posts/2023-12-23-my-record-collection-recent-acquisition-05-dean-britta-chansons-de-vampires.md

 The tracks had been previously shared digitally for lower-tier Patreon supporters.

 > Olivier [Assayas]  asked us to create new versions of French chansons originally popularized by cabaret singer Aristide Bruant: "Le Chat Noir" and "La Valse Brune" and to create an instrumental of "Duchess" in a similar vein.
+We were so happy to be part of this show, if you haven't seen it, it's a sequel of sorts to his 1996 Irma Vep film which featured Luna's "Bonnie & Clyde."
+There are some outstanding performances by Alicia Vikander, Vincent Macaigne and Lars Eidinger, who also pops up in the soon-to-be-released Noah Baumbach film, White Noise -- and you will spy us in that one too (on screen and in the soundtrack).

  Dean Wareham, Patreon - November 2022
 {: .blockquote-footer .text-end}